 flowers from all over the world make it to our local florists.

 30. Marriage, Cajuns and So.
-America: In October 2013 Diane and I went to Iowa and
+America: In October 2013 Diane and

-tied the knot.
-We then flew to Lafayette, LA for a Road Scholar trip entitled
+I went to Iowa and tied the knot.
+We then flew to Lafayette, LA for a Road

-Culture.
-We enjoyed many activities including a swamp tour, eating tasty food
+Louisiana-History & Culture.
+We enjoyed many activities including a swamp

-and even dancing a two-step in public.
-2014 began with an Olivia pre-trip to
+tour, eating tasty food and even dancing a two-step in public.
+2014 began with

-Iguazu National Park where we were able to view these amazing falls from both
+an Olivia pre-trip to Iguazu National Park where we were able to view these

-to Buenos Aires to begin a relaxing cruise up the Eastern Coast of South
+We then returned to Buenos Aires to begin a relaxing cruise up the

-America to Rio de Janeiro, stopping twice in Uruguay.
+Eastern Coast of South America to Rio de Janeiro, stopping twice in Uruguay.

-of 2013, Diane and I flew to Hanoi to start our tour with Olivia.
-We saw John McCain’s jumpsuit and enjoyed a
+29. Vietnam and Cambodia: In the fall of 2013, Diane and I flew to Hanoi to start our tour

-water puppet show.
-Leaving Hanoi, we spent a night on a junk in Ha Long Bay
+jumpsuit and enjoyed a water puppet show.
+Leaving Hanoi, we spent a night on a

-before flying to Seim Reap, Cambodia.
-While there we visited many historic
+junk in Ha Long Bay before flying to Seim Reap, Cambodia.
+While there we

-We then boarded our ship for the trip through the Tonle Sap Lake and
+visited many historic temples including the famous Angkor Wat.
+We then boarded our ship for the trip through

-down the Mekong River.
-We saw many
+the Tonle Sap Lake and down the Mekong River.

-capital, Phnom Penh.
-We toured the
+stopping in the capital, Phnom Penh.
+We

-Killing Fields of the Khmer Rouge led by Pol Pot.
+toured the Killing Fields of the Khmer Rouge led by Pol Pot.
 Our ship then took us to the former Saigon

 before we flew home.